+f) If applicable, discuss the state process for the adoption, implementation and continued improvement of state out-of-school time standards N/A g) Provide the Web link to the state/territory's early learning and developmental guidelines.

+\https://dieecpd.org/early-learning-foundations\

-- f) Provide the Web link to the state/territory's early learning and developmental guidelines. https://dieecpd.org/early-learning-foundations - 6.3.2 CCDF funds cannot be used to develop or implement an assessment for children that: - Will be the primary or sole basis to determine a child care provider ineligible to participate in the CCDF, - Will be used as the primary or sole basis to provide a reward or sanction for an individual provider, - Will be used as the primary or sole method for assessing program effectiveness, - Will be used to deny children eligibility to participate in the CCDF (658E(c)(2)(T)(ii)(I); 98.15(a)(2)).
+6.3.2 CCDF funds cannot be used to develop or implement an assessment for children that:

+-- Will be the primary or sole basis to determine a child care provider ineligible to participate in the CCDF,

+-- Will be used as the primary or sole basis to provide a reward or sanction for an individual provider,

+-- Will be used as the primary or sole method for assessing program effectiveness,

+-- Will be used to deny children eligibility to participate in the CCDF (658E(c)(2)(T)(ii)(I); 98.15(a)(2)).